Njumbi/Using_Diff_Utils_In_a_Recyclerview/README.md

 # Using DiffUtils In A Recyclerview
 This is an application that is  part of a technical article.
-You can read the article from here
+You can read the article from [Using DiffUtil In A RecyclerView]()
 # Table Of Contents

 * [About the App](#AboutTheApp)